vishadrajuskar/image_processing/edge_detection.md

 and then by enhancing those areas of image which contains edges, sharpness of the image will increase and image will become clearer.

-Some of the Edge Detection methods I know are,
+Some of the Edge Detection methods are,

 Sobel Operator

 Canny

 **Sobel Operator** :